Enix: 2000–2003: Internal troubles, merger

 Beginning in the early 2000s, Enix's manga publishing division went through a period of turbulence as several editors expressed dissatisfaction with Enix's focus on Dragon Quest media and the shōnen demographic, a growing lack of creative freedom, and rising tensions between authors and editors.
 Editor Yoshihiro Hosaka and a number of other Gangan associates founded Mag Garden in 2001, which became a market rival through the Monthly Comic Blade magazine.
 Mag Garden's foundation triggered a mass departure of creatives and legal battles with Enix over manga copyright ownership.
 The issues were resolved in 2003 when Enix agreed to partially invest in Mag Garden.
 The manga division's troubles were lessened with the beginning of Fullmetal Alchemist, which proved highly popular.
 Enix also suffered from financial losses due to the delayed releases of Dragon Quest VII (2000) and Dragon Quest Monsters 2 (2001).
 Some notable titles begun or announced during the 2000s were PlayStation 2 titles in the Grandia series, the MMORPG Fantasy Earth: The Ring of Dominion from Puraguru, and the action role-playing game Drakengard from Cavia.

 In 2001, citing the rising cost of game development, Enix expressed interest in merging with either Square or Namco.
-They ultimately began talks with Square, a market rival and developer of the Final Fantasy franchise.
+Ultimately, talks began with Square, a market rival and developer of the Final Fantasy franchise.
 Talks were temporarily halted when Square suffered financially due to the failure of the 2001 feature film Final Fantasy: The Spirits Within.
 Following the commercial success of Final Fantasy X (2001) and Kingdom Hearts (2002), talks went ahead on the merger with Enix as Square's finances stabilized; Square's then-CEO Yoichi Wada described it as a merger of two companies "at their height".
 Despite this, some shareholders had doubts about the merger, notably Square's founder Masafumi Miyamoto, who would find himself holding significantly less shares and having a smaller controlling stake if the deal went ahead as initially planned.
 Miyamoto's issue was resolved by altering the exchange ratio to one Square share for 0.85 Enix shares, and the merger was greenlit.
 The merger resulted in Square Enix being formed on April 1, 2003, with Enix as the surviving corporate entity and Square dissolving its departments and subsidiaries into the new company.
 Enix's last two published titles were Star Ocean: Till the End of Time and Dragon Quest Monsters: Caravan Heart, both in 2003.
 Fantasy Earth and Drakengard were published after the merger.